Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 {{% /callout %}}

 {{% callout note %}}
 We get a lot of emails inquiring about our lab.
-Unforatunately, there is not enough time to respond to everyone.
+Unfortunately, there is not enough time to respond to everyone.
 Those that are selected for interview will be contacted.
 {{% /callout %}}

 ## **Graduate Students**